ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather.md

 The Ionic Weather Application is an Ionic v3 application that provides information about local weather conditions.
 During the development of this application, you will:

-- create a new Ionic application
+- Create a new Ionic application
-- integrate the application with Ionic Pro
+- Integrate the application with Ionic Appflow
-- deploy the application
+- Deploy the application
-- monitor the application for errors
+- Monitor the application for errors
-- add third party component libraries to the application
+- Add third party component libraries to the application
-- modify existing pages
+- Modify existing pages
-- add new services
+- Add new services
-- add and use Cordova plugins
+- Add and use Cordova plugins